OG-Hunter/seditiontracker.github.io-/docs/_suspects/stephen-randolph.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I was in it [...]
-It was fucking fun'
+quote: "I was in it [...]
+It was fucking fun"
 title: Stephen Randolph arrested on April 20, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack